majestyz3/TS-Agility/docs/class1/lab4/module4.rst

 **Exercise 4 - Verify Web Application**

 #.
-In your web browser, click on the 'OpenCart' bookmark.
+In Chrome, click on the 'OpenCart' bookmark.

     .. image:: ./ocbookmark.jpg